Scouting in the United States: Alternative programs

 In response to the BSA membership policies that limit participation by girls and avowed homosexuals, and exclude atheists, agnostics, some youth organizations using Scouting principles have formed.

 The BSA converted its In School Scouting program to Learning for Life in 1992.
 LFL uses no Scout emblems and has no policies on religion, gender or sexuality.
-The BSA's career-oriented Exploring program was moved to LFL in 1998 and returned to the Boy Scouts of America in 2016.
+The BSA's career-oriented Exploring program was moved to LFL in 1998.

 Scouting-related organizations

 There are several organizations related to but not part of any Scouting organizations.

 Alpha Phi Omega is a co-ed service fraternity organized to provide community service, leadership development, and social opportunities.
 It was founded by students who were former Boy Scouts and Scouters as a way to continue participating in the ideals of Scouting at the college level.
 Epsilon Tau Pi is fraternity whose membership is open only to Eagle Scouts.

 Scouting for All and The Inclusive Scouting Network were formed to promote tolerance and diversity within the BSA in the face of its policies that excluded non-theists and "open or avowed" homosexuals from membership or leadership positions.
 ScoutPride is a similar organization.
 Scouting for All appears to have been mostly inactive since around 2009 as evidenced by the last copyright day on the now offline website and referencing a March 3, 2009 Fox News article as its Latest News.

 In response to opposition to the BSA's policies, several organizations were formed to support the BSA.
 These included now-defunct organizations such as the American Civil Rights Union's Scouting Legal Defense Fund, and Save Our Scouts.

 There are several organizations that offer resources for Scouting—the U.S. Scouting Service Project is one of the largest.